Millett Field

 Millett Field (also Millet Field) is the oldest, continuously used public park in Chehalis, Washington and is most noted as home to a Chehalis minor-league baseball team in the early 20th century.
 The ballfield was regularly used as the central hub of Chehalis sporting activity for decades, including hosting games for several Negro League teams in the 1920s.
-Located in the city's South Market district, one block north of the NRHP listed O. B. McFadden House, the 3.3 acre park began in 1898.
+Located one block north of the NRHP-listed O. B. McFadden House, the 3.3 acre park began in 1898 with an official opening in 1908.

 History

 Millett Field began as a land donation to the city in 1898 from its namesake, Daniel Millett, a notable attorney and prior mayor of the city.
 After deeding the parcel, originally a business share of the Chehalis Land & Timber Company, Millett bought several surrounding tracts to increase the park's size.
 Instructions written in the original deed require the park to be used for "athletic and playground recreation types of activities".